yubik-studio/yubik-studio.github.io/README.md

   - Responsible for product strategy, marketing, sales, and general operations in finance products, as well as for ongoing R&D.

   - Created 1QBit’s first commercial product, the CME Market Sentiment Meter, in collaboration with CME Group Chief Economist Blu Putnam.
 A 100% cloud-native predictive modeling data service sold through CME DataMine, for NYMEX energies, S&P 500 -e-minis (ES), Treasuries, gold, corn, soybeans and bitcoin (BTC) futures.
+The Sentiment Meter has been discontinued, but some of its documentation is still available online at [1QBit](https://1qbit.com/market-sentiment-meter-msm) and [CME Group](https://www.cmegroup.com/content/dam/cmegroup/education/files/an-introduction-to-the-market-sentiment-meter.pdf)

  - Created the 1QBit Academic Collaboration Program in Finance, the company's most successful market development initiative for quantum computing.
 Supervised 1QBit staff analysts in their guidance of students in classical and quantum projects at University College London, the University of California Berkeley, the Stevens Institute, and other top universities.
 Eight dissertations in 2 years of operation.